Try JustDone

 • Grammatical Errors and Typos: Errors in spelling, grammar, or punctuation can undermine your professionalism and attention to detail.
 It is advisable to proofread your LOI several times or utilize tools like JustDone to identify mistakes.

-The AI-driven letter writing feature from JustDone streamlines composing an effective LOI.
+The AI-driven letter-writing feature from JustDone streamlines composing an effective LOI.
 With just a few clicks, you can generate an initial draft, refine it, ensuring that your letter is error-free, maintains a professional tone, and aligns with your intent perfectly.

 Letter of Intent Example